 This principle will help you navigate those areas of uncertainty like a pro.

 What are other examples of large works?
 I’m glad you asked.

 A large work might be:

-- A book, like Gone With the Wind
+- A book, like Harry Potter and the Sorcerer's Stone

 - A movie, like The Dark Knight